 The Emerson pit is located approximately 27 km southeast of the community of Hinton.
 The Corporation has the right to produce aggregate from the 75 acres (30 ha) mixed sand and gravel pit.
-The Corporation expects to supply aggregate from this property primarily to the oil & gas industry and its partners for use in infrastructure projects in the area.
+The Corporation expects to supply aggregate from this property primarily to the oil and gas industry and its partners for use in infrastructure projects in the area.
 Current indications for aggregate demand from this location appear to be encouraging.

-The Corporation has finalized a two year per tonne royalty agreement to monetize the resource.
+The Corporation has finalized a two year per tonne royalty agreement to monetize the resource and production commenced in Q2 2018.